RKOrderSoft/server/readme.md

 * Performance is not (too much of) an issue
 * JS is extremely (overly?) forgiving
-* As long as we are careful, we should not run into any issues with the type system ("1" + 4 == "14"?????)
+* As long as we are careful, we should not run into any issues with the type system ("1" + 4 == "14"?????) message from the future: node was a bad idea

 ## how to run
 ```sh